hanzhang24/Slogo/doc/DESIGN.md

 * The general flow of the program is as follows:
     1. The View collects a user command through the command input box.
-    2. The View sends the input to the Parser, which uses the input to build a complex structure of conditionals and commands.
+    2. The View sends the input to the Parser
-    3. The Parser sends this structure to the Controller, which iterates through the given commands, taking branches as needed.
-    4. As the Controller executes commands, it may need to pull data from the Model or put data into the Model.
-Each new piece of information inserted into the Model is documented.
+    3. The Parser recursively parses the input as a series of expressions, each of which is represented by a Node.
+The recursion follows a depth first order, treating Commands, groups of Commands, Constants, and Variables and arguments to Commands all as expressions within a tree structure.
+    4. The Controller receives the parsed tree by the root Node, and links the tree to the Model
+    5. The command tree is executed, pulling/setting data in Model as necessary.
+On the Model side all of these changes are staged to make possibility for reversion
-    5. A summary of changes is produced by the Model and packaged in a ViewPayload.
-The ViewPayload contains a set of commands that update the View with new information.
+    6. If this execution was unsuccessful, Model is reverted to its original state.
+Otherwise a summary of changes is produced by the Model and packaged in a ViewPayload.
+The ViewPayload contains a set of commands that update the View with this new information
-    6. The ViewPayload is sent to the ViewController, which generically executes the view commands to reflect the new program state.
+    7. The ViewPayload is sent to the ViewController, which generically executes the view commands to reflect the new program state.
-    7. As each view command applies updates, the View may internally apply transformations to adjust coordinates, create animations, etc.
+    8. As each view command applies updates, the View may internally apply transformations to adjust coordinates, create animations, etc.
 * Major classes for each step:
     * Step 1:
-        *
+        * `Parser` class - serves to turn raw input into java understandable instructions via abstract syntax tree
     * Step 2:
-        *
+        * `Node` abstract class - enforces existence and correct return value of AST execution
     * Step 3:
-        *
+        * `Controller` class - serves as a coordinator for multiple parts, including Parser, Model,
+          ViewController
     * Step 4:
         * `Model` interface - enforces functionality within different Model implementations to ensure that the Controller to properly communicate information.